Exactly What to Do in Portland, OR (for First Timers)

 Second is the great green spaces within the city limits.
 In particular, we love Washington Park, which is near the top of the list of the best urban parks in the country (don’t worry, you’ll find it in the guide below!).

-In this guide, we’re going to go through our absolute favorite things to do and see (and, by extension, some eating and drinking) in Portland based on our own experiences living in and exploring the city.
+In this guide, we’re going to go through our absolute favorite things to do in Portland, including what to do, see, eat, and drink, all based on our own experiences living in and exploring the city.

 We’ll cover everything from some of our favorite hikes, independent bookstores, food carts, and more.